namigabbasov/namigabbasov.github.io/content/authors/admin/_index.md

 ## About Me

 Welcome to my professional website!
-I am a Digital Humanities Analyst at the Data Science and Analytics Unit of Arizona State University (ASU).
-I hold a Ph.D. in Political Science from ASU’s School of Politics and Global Studies, M.A. in International Relations and Dialogue Studies from Keele University, UK, and a B.A. in Regional Studies and Economic Sciences from Baku Engineering University (former Qafqaz University) in Azerbaijan.
-My research focuses on conflict and peace, state repression, authoritarian politics, and democratization, with an interdisciplinary emphasis on environmental politics, climate change, sustainability, and their intersections with conflict.
+I am a Digital Humanities Analyst/Data Scientist at the Data Science and Analytics Unit of Arizona State University (ASU).
+I hold a PhD in Political Science from ASU’s School of Politics and Global Studies, M.A. in International Relations and Dialogue Studies from Keele University, UK, and a B.A. in Regional Studies and Economic Sciences from Baku Engineering University (former Qafqaz University) in Azerbaijan.
+My research focuses on conflict and peace with an interdisciplinary emphasis on climate change and sustainability.
 I utilize both conventional machine learning methods and Transformer-based AI models, to predict civil conflict and analyze peace agreements.
-My current key projects include a survival analysis of ceasefires and war recurrence, survival-based machine learning approach to predicting civil war recurrence, and research using LLMs such as BERT and T5 to classify and predict peace agreement outcomes.
-In my book project, I develop custom Transformer-based language models, including fine-tuned versions of BERT and RoBERTa, to analyze homophobic political and media discourse in anti-Western authoritarian regimes.
+My current key projects include the use of LLMs for qualitative research, a survival analysis of ceasefires and war recurrence, survival-based machine learning approach to predicting civil war recurrence, and research project using LLMs such as BERT and T5 to predict the success of peace agreements based on their text.
+In my book project, I develop custom Transformer-based language models, including fine-tuned versions of BERT and RoBERTa, to analyze homophobic political and media discourse in authoritarian regimes.
 My contributions have been recognized with the Open Science Foundation Award.
-Methodologically, I aim to combine traditional statistical approaches with conventional machine learning and new AI models to enhance predictive accuracy and bridge the gap between political science and policymaking.
-I am particularly passionate about leveraging these tools to transform political science research into actionable insights that address real-world challenges.
-My articles have been published in Foreign Policy Analysis, Problems of Post-Communism, Nations and Nationalism, Asia-Europe Journal, Caucasus Survey, and Middle East Policy.
+Methodologically, I aim to combine traditional statistical approaches with conventional NLP, classic machine learning, and Transformer-based AI models.
+My articles have been published in Political Research Quarterly, Foreign Policy Analysis, Problems of Post-Communism, Nations and Nationalism, Asia-Europe Journal, Caucasus Survey, and Middle East Policy.